UltraMessaging/lbmct/README.md

 * CT does not yet have Java and .NET wrappers.

-* Do we need a "Force Quit" flag for connection and CT objectd?
+* Do we need a "Force Quit" flag for connection and CT objects?

 * In a DRO environment, you need to configure CT what the domain ID is.
 CT does not discover the domain ID dynamically.